IABTechLab/uid2docs/v1/guides/advertiser-dataprovider-guide.md

 We recommend storing a user's UID2 and ```bucket_id``` in a mapping table for ease of maintenance.
 See step 4 for guidance on incremental updates.

 ## 2. Send UID2 to a DSP to build an audience.
 Send the UID2 from step 1 to a DSP while building your audiences.
 Each DSP has a unique integration process for building audiences.
-Please follow the integration guidance provided by a DSP for sending UID2s to build an audience.
+Please follow the integration guidance provided by the DSP for sending UID2s to build an audience.

 ## 3. Check for salt bucket rotations related to your stored UID2s.